kb-open/CROMP/README.md

 * User-defined order among the coefficients
 * User-defined minimum margins (i.e., percentage gaps) between the coefficients
 * User-defined lower and upper bounds for each coefficient
+* Coefficients without any order or margin restrictions

 This package is both interpretable and accurate.
 There is no other package / library available in the public domain today with these capabilities.